-- 1. Reimbursement will be based on a standard mileage rate and will be limited to mileage which is documented by log entries prepared in accordance with either of the attached sample logs.
-(See Schedules 9A and 9B found at end of chapter.)
-Reimbursement to employees for the use of their personal vehicles will he limited to the lessor of the actual reimbursement to the employee or the standard mileage rate per section (1) (a) 3 of this rule.
+1. Reimbursement will be based on a standard mileage rate and will be limited to mileage which is documented by log entries.
+Reimbursement to employees for the use of their personal vehicles will be limited to the lessor of the actual reimbursement to the employee or the standard mileage rate per section (1) (a) 3 of this rule.

 All log entries must be made at the time of travel, and log entries will be subject to verification during audit.
-Failure to timely and accurately account for travel mileage will result in a disallowance of this cost. - 2.
-Commuting mileage between the commuter's residence and the FQHC is not allowable mileage for reimbursement purposes.
-Non-patient care travel is also not allowable. - 3.
-The standard mileage rate is as follows: The IRS mileage rates in effect on January 1 of the calendar year in which the cost report is filed (January 1, 1991 for cost reports filed as of September 30, 1991).
-These rates will be applied on a per provider basis regardless of the number or type of vehicles used. - 4.
-No reimbursement will be made or considered for unusual or impractical vehicles, which include but are not limited to aircraft, motorcycles, farm equipment and other vehicles not necessary to the efficient operation of the center.
-Vehicles used as clinics to provide for the delivery of Health Services for the Homeless, under the direction of Public Health Grant 340, will not be reimbursed mileage; but, will be reimbursed for gas, oil, depreciation, interest, insurance, taxes, and repair and maintenance.
+Failure to timely and accurately account for travel mileage will result in a disallowance of this cost.

+2. Commuting mileage between the commuter's residence and the PBRHC is not allowable mileage for reimbursement purposes.
+Non-patient care travel is also not allowable.

+3. The standard mileage rate is as follows: The IRS mileage rates in effect on January 1 of the calendar year in which the cost report is filed.
+These rates will be applied on a per provider basis regardless of the number type of vehicles used.

+4. No reimbursement will be made or considered for unusual or impractical vehicles, which include but are notlimited to aircraft, motorcycles, farm equipment and other vehicles not necessary to the efficient operation of the clinic.